// Implement Goggle tag // Implement Google analytics

 Fettling Shop

 Fettling is the crucial process of cleaning and finishing castings to remove excess material and ensure compliance with specifications.
 Common equipment in a fettling shop includes shot blasting machines that use high-velocity abrasives for thorough cleaning, grinding machines for refining surface finishes and dimensions, robotic fettling systems that automate grinding and polishing tasks for improved productivity, and vibratory finishing machines that effectively polish and deburr castings.
-These machines play a vital role in maintaining quality control in foundries, enhancing the overall efficiency of the production process.

 DT Continuous Through-Feed Tumblast Machine